 The same outcome could be true for defining “waters of the US” but it will require a level of cooperation among opposing sides that currently does not exist but must be developed if we want a definition of “waters of the US” that can be implemented.
 The Obama version of the rule is dead.
 The Executive Order is a decision that will not be rescinded by this President.
 That leaves two options during the upcoming rulemaking.
 One is for a group of stakeholders representing the various views to work together to define “waters of the US” in a way that all sides can support.
 Admittedly, this is a big challenge.
 But it is doable.
 The other option, identifying those with opposing views as “enemies” and fighting them over every detail, will never resolve the issue.
 Reality is a harsh teacher. ♦

 –Kris Thoemke is a consulting marine ecologist and part time professor teaching environmental policy and management classes for American Public University.
-He is a member of the Jade of Chiefs.
+He is a member of the Circle of Chiefs.